dialogos-project/dialogos/README.md

 This command will first download and install [Gradle](http://gradle.org) if needed.
 Then it downloads dependencies from the Maven central repository, compiles all modules and plugins, and launches the application.

+## Speech recognizer models

+DialogOS comes bundled with the PocketSphinx speech recognizer, which needs at least one speech recognizer model for each language that it should recognize.
+Because these models are large, they are not distributed with DialogOS.
+However, you can download them easily from within DialogOS.

+To do this, go to Dialog -> CMU PocketSphinx.
+You will find that initially there are no models available in the "Model" dropdown box.
+Click on the button "Install more models" and select a model for the language you want.
+Once the model has been installed, it is _not_ automatically selected, but it is available in the "Model" dropdown box.
+Select it and close the configuration window.
+You are now ready to make PocketSphinx nodes and have DialogOS recognize your speech.

+## Documentation

+You can find an (outdated) manual for DialogOS in German [here](http://www.coli.uni-saarland.de/courses/pd/dialogos/Handbuch.pdf).
+Please bear with us while we are updating the documentation.